 The Gut-Brain Connection

 Japanese scientists first demonstrated the link between gut microorganisms and the nervous system in 2004, with a study in mice.
-Since then, studies in animals have demonstrated probiotics can improve symptoms of anxiety, stress, depression, chronic fatigue, autism, Alzheimer's, and vascular dementia.
-But the real test of probiotics is whether they can achieve similar results in humans.
-In the review, the researchers presented a number of studies showing probiotics, either in foods or as supplements, can significantly improve human brain function compared to placebo.
+Since then, studies in animals have shown probiotics can improve symptoms of anxiety, stress, depression, chronic fatigue, autism, Alzheimer's, and vascular dementia.
+However, the real test of probiotics is whether they can achieve similar results in humans.
+In the review, the researchers presented several studies showing probiotics, either in foods or as supplements, can significantly improve human brain function compared to placebo.
 For example, probiotics helped:- Improve mood in healthy volunteers.

 - Decrease anxiety symptoms.